Category feature: Mobile phone accessories

 Promote your items

 Getting your products in front of your target customers is going to be the next task.
 The most logical, time efficient and effective method of reaching your customers is to use your social media channels – especially if your business already has a great following.
-We’ve already produced some useful guides for building your followers on social media, Pinterest marketing and the importance of using hashtags and tools like Google Shopping, so if you’re new to selling online, have a read of those posts before you get to this point.
+We’ve already produced some useful guides for building your followers on social media, Pinterest marketing and the importance of using hashtags and tools like Google Shopping, (speaking of Google Shopping – check out our offer to get up to £400 of credit!) so if you’re new to selling online, have a read of those posts before you get to this point.

 Update your products